Free Kids Chore Chart Printable + 6 Tips For Success

 Our Chore Schedule

-Some of their chores are as simple as brushing their teeth (which, in my opinion, isn’t really a ‘chore’).
+Some of the things on their checklist are as simple as brushing their teeth (which, in my opinion, isn’t really a chore).
 Some of them are more difficult – such as vacuuming the family room or, my very favorite, cleaning out the car (and their least favorite, I might add).

 This also helps kids grow their self-esteem as they learn to accomplish simpler things.
 Then the chores can get more difficult as they get older.